kylejones200/psis_4700_applied_ai/webslides/topic_Understanding-Large-Language-Models.md

 More parameters
 More data
 More compute
-This "scaling law" drove the AI boom.
+This "scaling law" drove the AI boom
 But gains flatten at high cost — prompting research into smaller, smarter models

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.